Interview with Kyle Warwick | Unique Tattoo Style | UK 02/02/2022

 Q: When did you do your first tattoo?
 What was it?

-A: 2016 - I think it was a birdcage for my sister.
+A: In 2016 I think it was a birdcage for my sister.
 It wasn't very good.. it still isn't!

-- How long it took you to gain confidence in your work and regular customers?
+Q: How long it took you to gain confidence and regular customers?

-I gained confidence within a year as my Seniors were fairly neglectful of my progress, but only now in hindsight can I see a truer performance and confidence in my methods.
+A: I gained confidence within a year as my seniors were fairly neglectful of my progress, but only now in hindsight can I see a truer performance and confidence in my methods.

 Q: Your style is really interesting.
 I like how you combine many different images into one cool design.
 Very creative.
 It's like graphic design in a way, but cool way!
 How would you call your style?